-The WD Red (Amazon) family of NAS drives are specifically designed for the “always on” environment of a NAS enclosure.
+The WD Red (Price Check) family of NAS drives is specifically designed for the “always on” environment of a NAS enclosure.
 They run cooler and vibrate less, greatly increasing their reliability and lifespan in NAS enclosures.

-The WD Red drives are also optimised for NAS usage patterns, so you will be able to access your files faster than with a regular hard disk drive.
+The WD Red drives are also optimised for NAS usage patterns (80% reads, 20% writes), so you will be able to access your files faster than with a regular hard disk drive.

 For more information, you can read these WD Red articles :